Jac0xb/lighthouse/docs/src/pages/memory/write.md

         .memory(memory_key)
         .memory_id(4)   // You can write to multiple memory accounts in a single transaction .memory_bump(memory_bump)
-        .program_id(lighthouse_sdk::ID)
+        .program_id(lighthaus_sdk::ID)
         .payer(user.encodable_pubkey())
-        .source_account(lighthouse_sdk::ID) // This is ignore so should be an account already in the transaction to save transaction space.
+        .source_account(lighthaus_sdk::ID) // This is ignore so should be an account already in the transaction to save transaction space.
         .write_offset(0)
         .write_type(WriteType::Clock(ClockField::Slot))
         .instruction()],